cardstack/cardstack-documentation/guides/card-sdk/routing.md

 ## Canonical Paths for Cards

-The mechamism responsible for generating json:api documents for cards, `DocumentContext`, works such that if `attributes.route-stack`, appears on the document presented to it, DocumentContext will add `links.self` to all the resources in the json:api document that it constructs (this is the case for the `spaces` content type).
+The mechanism responsible for generating json:api documents for cards, `DocumentContext`, works such that if `attributes.route-stack`, appears on the document presented to it, `DocumentContext` will add `links.self` to all the resources in the json:api document that it constructs (this is the case for the `spaces` content type).
 The route stack is an array of all the cards (as `type/id`) that the router routed through in order to reach a particular card.
 The `links.self` links are the canonical paths for the resources based on the `route-stack`.
 The way that we derive a canonical path for a resource is to introspect each routing card in the route stack, from the highest level routing card to the deepest level routing card and identify a route whose query will result in the card whose canonical path we are resolving (in the following order):

 1. A query that matches the specified resource specifically.
 This is a vanity URL to the resource, and has the highest precedence when deriving a canonical path to the resource.
 2. A query that can match the specified resource using a `:friendly_id` in the router.
 The `:friendly_id` is a special replacement tag in the router that is the developer's signal to the hub that the field should be considered as a identifier for the content.
 This is what we have previously called the "routing field".
 This has the second highest precedence when deriving a canonical path to the resource.